CFC-Servers/cfc_glua_style_guidelines/README.md

 - No trailing 0s, dont do `0.200` instead do `0.2`

 #  Commenting
-## Do not add useless comments, good variable and function names can make comments unecessary.
+## Do not add useless comments
+### Good variable and function names can make comments unecessary.
 Strive for self commenting code.
 Save comments for complicated code that may not be clear on its own.

   **Good**
   ```lua